smitelli/cosmodoc/src/content/topics/lzexe/index.md

 This part gets a little abstruse.

 The decompressor maintains a flag buffer containing one 16-bit word.
 Initially this buffer is empty.
-Whenever the buffer is empty and a new bit is requested, it _immediately_ reads two bytes from the compressed data (as a little-endian word) and replenishes the buffer before returning a value.
+Whenever the buffer is empty and a new bit is requested, the decompressor _immediately_ reads two bytes from the compressed data (as a little-endian word) and replenishes the buffer before returning a value.
 This means that the read position in the compressed data can be advanced by two bytes _at any time_ and _without any predictable pattern_ based on the needs of the flag buffer.
 This also means that the compressor needs to keep track of what will be stored in a decompressor's flag buffer at every step of the decompression stage, and insert two flag bytes in the compressed data stream _precisely_ when and where the decompressor will need them.

 Individual flag **codewords** can occupy 1, 2, or 4 bits and have no intrinsic alignment.
 They are simply stuffed into the first place where they will fit, and could even be split across a byte boundary.
-The prefix bytes of each codeword form a trivial Huffman coding scheme, where no codeword appears as the prefix of any other codeword.
+The prefix bits of each codeword form a trivial Huffman coding scheme, where no codeword appears as the prefix of any other codeword.

 The bit encodings are as follows: